Will you write another book set in Alagaësia?

 Magician: Apprentice, Magician: Master, and their sequels, by Raymond E. Feist

 A Wizard of Earthsea and the first two sequels, by Ursula K. Le Guin

 The Belgariad (now available in volumes one and two), the Mallorian (now available in volumes one and two), and the Elenium, by David Eddings

 The Dragonriders of Pern series, by Anne McCaffery

 The Pit Dragon Chronicles trilogy, by Jane Yolen

 Fablehaven and sequels, by Brandon Mull

 . . .and many, many more.
 Recently I’ve enjoyed Seraphina, by Rachel Hartman; The Peculiar, by Stefan Bachmann; and The Emerald Atlas and The Fire Chronicle, by John Stevens.
-For further reading suggestions, see A Few of My Favorite Writers, Book Recommendations, Favorite Young Adult Books, and Current Favorites.
+For further reading suggestions, see A Few of My Favorite Writers, Book Recommendations, and Favorite Young Adult Books.